anarchist-raccoons/ringorcid/README.md

 Very rough demo of retrieving orcid records where the current employment is a specified employer.

-Employer is looked up using the ringgold id (grid to follow).
+Employer is looked up using the ringgold or grid id

 # Environment Variables